ocupop/dartlang.org/src/_samples/index.md

 }
 {% endprettify %}

-From the example above, `async` may not seem that useful.
+From the example above, `async` may not seem all that useful.
 Until you realize you can do things like the following.

 {% prettify dart %}
 Future<Null> createDescriptions(Iterable<String> objects) async {